-I use Auto White Balance.
+I use Auto White Balance

 For as long as I can remember, I have been shooting in Auto White Balance (AWB).
 There are some pretty amazing third-party tools to help get accurate color in-camera, including the Expodisc and the ColorChecker Passport.
 However, for my photography, I don’t really find them necessary.
-Cameras have come a long way in their ability to create accurate color from the get-go, and since I photograph in RAW and don’t need to completely recreate exact color in my photos, it’s easier for me to just let the camera do the work while I’m shooting.
-And then I can make minor adjustments in post after the fact.
+Cameras have come a long way in their ability to create accurate color from the get-go, and since I photograph in RAW and don’t need to completely recreate the exact color in my photos, it’s easier for me to just let the camera do the work while I’m shooting.
+And then I can make minor adjustments in post-processing after the fact.

-I shoot in Aperture Priority.
+I shoot in Aperture Priority

 Sure, I pop the camera into manual mode from time to time (or Bulb, when photographing long exposures).
-But for the most part, with hand-held photographs (or even my on-a-tripod food photography), I prefer to use Aperture Priority.
-I even wrote an entire post about it!
+But for the most part, I prefer to use Aperture Priority.
+I even wrote an entire article about it!
 Basically, I let the camera do the thinking for me (in other words, I choose the aperture and let it balance the meter by selecting the shutter speed for me).
 Then, I make exposure adjustments by adjusting the Exposure Compensation up or down.
+For most of my images, the aperture is the “creative” decision, and it doesn’t matter what the shutter speed is (assuming it’s fast enough to stop motion and prevent blur).
 The way I see it, I’m saving myself time by letting the camera make the exact same decision I would make, without letting it distract me from creating photographs.

-I don’t use a histogram.
+I rarely use a histogram

-I don’t put clear filters on my lenses.
+I don’t put clear filters on my lenses